Marvel, Disney drop actor Jonathan Majors after he’s convicted of assault

 “He called 911 out of concern for her, and his fear of what happens when a Black man in America came true,” Chaudhry said, accusing police and prosecutors of failing to take seriously Majors’ allegations that he was bloodied and scratched during the dispute.

-In her closing arguments, prosecutor Kelli Galaway said Majors was following a well-worn playbook used by abusers to reverse the narrative by casting their victims as attackers.
+In her closing arguments, prosecutor Kelli Galaway said Majors was following a well-worn playbook used by abusers to cast their victims as attackers.

 “This is not a revenge plot to ruin the defendant’s life or his career,” Galaway said.
 “You were asked why you are here?
 Because domestic violence is serious.”